Biden’s Berlin farewell was a lot of talk and no action on Ukraine.

 AI

-Biden’s trip failed to provide the Ukraine with the long-term support it needs to win in its fight against Russia’s invasion.
+Biden’s trip failed to provide the with the long-term support it needs to win in its fight against Russia’s invasion.

-U.S. president Joe Biden (L), and German President Frank Walter Steinmeier react when they shake hands in Berlin’s Bellevue Presidential Palace on October 18, 2024.
+U.S. president Joe Biden (L), and German President Frank Walter Steinmeier when they shake hands in Berlin’s Bellevue Presidential Palace on October 18, 2024.
 (Ralf Hirshberger/AFP via Getty Images).

 “I know that the cost is high.
 It pales in comparison with the cost of living in an aggressive world, where big states attack and bully small ones, simply because they can.